Date Updated: 03/13/2026

 What you can do

-Make a list of:
+Make note of:

-• Your symptoms, including any that seem unrelated to the reason for which you scheduled the appointment, and when they began
+• Your symptoms, including any that may seem unrelated to your condition.
+Also note when they started.

-• All medications, vitamins and other supplements you take, including doses
+• The names of all medicines, vitamins and other supplements you take, including doses.

-• Questions to ask your doctor
+• Questions to ask your healthcare professional.

-Take a family member or friend along, if possible, to help you remember the information you're given.
+Take a family member or friend along, if possible.
+They can help you remember everything you talk about with your health professional.

-For kidney infection, questions to ask your doctor include:
+For kidney infection, questions to ask include:

 • What is the likely cause of my kidney infection?